Saves of low shots from 9 meters

 Video – Double Jump Turn and Double Low Save Reactions

-This is a little bit more advanced idea for combo drill for practicing saves of low shots from 9 meters: on an audio stimuli, a goalkeeper starts with a 180 degree jump turn, and right after landing, the goalkeeper does the 360 degree jump to the other side, which is followed with visual stimuli – depending on which arm will the other goalkeeper lift up, the goalkeeper who is performing the drill will and then make a double low save reaction.
-Starting to the opposite side from the one that was shown with the arm of the other goalkeeper after the two jump turns.
+This is a more advanced idea for a combo drill for practicing saves of low shots from 9 meters: on an audio stimulus, a goalkeeper starts with a 180-degree jump turn, and right after landing, does a 360-degree jump to the other side, followed by a visual stimulus.
+Depending on which arm the other goalkeeper lifts, the goalkeeper performing the drill makes a double low save reaction, starting to the opposite side from the one shown after the two jump turns.

 This exercise is also great for practicing goalkeeper dexterity and spatial awareness, which are very important in goalkeeper training.